 This dissertation investigates material objects and compounds as sources of evidence for the projection of power, authority, and influence.
 By portraying nation-state borders as impermeable and easy to demarcate, scholars often fail to address the more porous and fluid realities of borders between politically organized communities across time.
 Still today, the world is fragmented into issue-related zones which materially surpass the seemingly continuous borders of the nation-state.
 Frontiers and boundaries are embodied by material objects and compounds.
-Borders have never entirely been immaterial.
+Sovereignty has never entirely been immaterial.

 In its larger aim, this research seeks to define immaterial concepts through their material conditions, becoming apparent through human-made spatial facts on the ground in various types and scales.
 It seeks to interrogate the ability of architectural design practice to manifest power where stable and extensive means of control are challenged.
-This will ultimately allow the audience of this research to reconcile with a condition which has always been inherent but never fully untangled.
+This will ultimately allow the audience of this research to reconcile with a condition that has always been inherent but never fully untangled.